13 Simple Patterns For Your Geometric Bullet Journal Pages

 My go-to is definitely fineliners.
 They have bright black ink that flows very well and come in different thicknesses.
 Perfect for drawing patterns.

 For colored pens, my latest pick is acrylograph pens by Archer and Olive.
-They came out with so many beautiful colors that they really make any pattern stand out.
+They came out with so many beautiful colors that they really made any pattern stand out.

 If you decide to get anything from Archer and Olive, by the way, you can always use my code MASHA10 for 10% off your order.